 What actually happened?
 David’s family was forced to pay all the bills out of pocket, which put them over US$80,000 in debt.
 In addition to this they set up a GoFundMe account that thankfully raised money to repatriate him.

-9 Reasons to Purchase Travel Insurance for China
+9 Reasons to Purchase Travel Insurance in 2023

-Here are nine simple reasons why I recommend everybody who is traveling to China to purchase travel insurance:
+Here are nine simple (but important) reasons why I recommend everybody who is traveling to China – or any international country – to purchase travel insurance:

 - Medical emergencies happen…and they’re never cheap.